Activities

 We are now working with workers from overseas and running Zoom workshops for schools and groups.
 Click here to read about one at St John’s Catholic Primary School, Camborne.
 We’ve produced a range of materials for groups keen to learn more and tackle these issues.
 These include:

-I PACKED THIS MYSELF is currently funded by Cornwall Council through Inclusion Cornwall and we’re working in partnership with the Diocese of Truro.
+I PACKED THIS MYSELF is currently funded by Cornwall Council through Inclusion Cornwall.
 Click here for a short video showcasing our exhibition at Truro Cathedral.
 Keep up to date with latest developments via our blog.

 Get involved